Drblessing/Multi-label-Keywords-Extraction-using-Transformers-BERT/README.md

 The dataset contains 4 columns: Id, Title, Body & Tags

-Id - Unique identifier for each question
+<br> Id - Unique identifier for each question
-Title - The question's title
+<br> Title - The question's title
-Body - The body of the question
+<br>Body - The body of the question

 Tags - The tags associated with the question